ms-fadaei/async-tasks-runner/README.md

 With this module you can run your tasks in 3 different ways:

-* Parallel: You can run your tasks in parallel. the result is an array, like the `Promise.allSettled` result.
+* Parallel: Run your independent tasks in parallel.
+The result is an array, like the `Promise.allSettled` result.
-* Serial: You can run your tasks in sequence. the result is an array, like the `Promise.allSettled` result.
+* Serial: Run your independent tasks in sequence.
+The result is an array, like the `Promise.allSettled` result.
-* Pipeline: You can run your tasks in sequence.
-The result of the currently running task will be the argument of the next task.
+* Pipeline: Run your dependent tasks in sequence.
+The result of every task will be passed to the next task.

 ![Async Tasks Runner](https://user-images.githubusercontent.com/54557683/140879231-30adf612-9149-4a10-af9f-6af094fa9152.jpg)